Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/04-set-up-an-experiment.md

 ### (Optional) Blanking

-When working with **small amounts** of a microorganism, or very turbid media, you can obtain more accurate growth rates by [blanking the vial](/user-guide/od-normal-growth-rate#blanking) before inoculation.
+When working with **small amounts** of a microorganism, or when using very turbid media, you can obtain more accurate growth rates by [blanking the vial](/user-guide/od-normal-growth-rate#blanking) before inoculation.

 <AssemblyInstructionBlock title="How to record a blank" images={["experiments/calibrate.png","experiments/blank.png"]}>